ESamir/vertebrae/sample/README.md

 Download this directory and follow the installation steps:

-Start by installing Redis (not a Vertebrae dependency but this is the DB used by this sample app):
+Start by installing Redis.
 Then install the pip requirements and start the micro service:

 ```bash
 pip install -r requirements.txt